Don Yarborough

-Donald Howard Yarborough (December 15, 1925 – September 23, 2009) was an American liberal Democratic politician who was among the first in the U.S. South to endorse the Civil Rights Act of 1964.
-Yarborough, an attorney in Houston, Texas, ran for governor of Texas in 1962, 1964, and 1968.
-He was unrelated to another Texas liberal, Ralph Yarborough, who served as U.S. Senator from 1957-1971.
+Donald Howard Yarborough (December 15, 1925 – September 23, 2009) was an American Democratic politician who was among the first in the U.S. South to endorse the Civil Rights Act of 1964.
+Yarborough was an attorney in Houston, Texas.
+He ran for governor of Texas in 1962, 1964 and 1968.

 Background

 Yarborough was born in New Orleans, Louisiana.
-His father was the president of a bank in New Orleans that went bust during the Great Depression; so Don was sent temporarily to spend part of his boyhood living with an aunt in Mississippi, where he picked cotton in the fields of his family's farm, along with the laborers.
+His father was the president of a bank in New Orleans that went bust during the Great Depression, so Don was sent to Mississippi temporarily.
 His father eventually got a job with the government and moved the family to Washington, D.C.
 His family also spent time during the years after the depression living with relatives in Coral Gables, Florida.
-The family eventually moved together to Houston when he was twelve years of age.
-His mother, Inez Black Yarborough, served as head of the Women in Yellow volunteer corps at the Jefferson Davis Hospital in Houston.
+The family eventually moved together to Houston when he was twelve.
+His mother, Inez Black Yarborough, was head of the Women in Yellow volunteer corps at the Jefferson Davis Hospital in Houston.

 Upon graduating from San Jacinto High School at seventeen, he enlisted in the United States Marine Corps, entered officer's training school, and became a company commander at the age of nineteen.
 He served one year in China at the close of World War II.
-After the war, Yarborough enrolled at the University of Texas at Austin, at which he belonged to Kappa Alpha fraternity, and worked part-time to supplement the money he received under the G.I.
+After the war, Yarborough enrolled at the University of Texas at Austin, where he belonged to the Kappa Alpha Order fraternity, and worked part-time to supplement the money he received under the G.I.
 Bill of Rights.
 He earned his law degree from the University of Texas School of Law in 1950.

 Shortly after earning his law degree, Yarborough re-entered the Marine Corps to serve during the Korean War as a member of the Judge Advocate General's Corps.
 He then returned to Texas to establish his own law firm and take part in civic affairs.
-In 1956, as president of the Houston Junior Chamber International, Yarborough won the national debating championship for the organization because of his passionate speaking skills.
+In 1956, as president of the Houston Junior Chamber International, Yarborough won the national debating championship for the organization.
 In 1960, Yarborough married his first wife, Katherine Edwards.